EArmen/pn-junction-modeling/README.md

 This repository contains open-source teaching materials for the paper *"Enhancing Student Understanding of p-n Junctions: A Problem-Based Learning Module with Python Modeling and Electrostatic Analogies"* (JOCSE, 2025) by Alfred V. Petrosyan and Armen S. Yepiskoposyan.

+# p–n Junction Modeling for Physics Education (PBL Module)

+This repository contains all Python code, Jupyter notebooks, and data used in the article:

+"Enhancing Student Understanding of p–n Junctions:
+A Problem-Based Learning Module with Python Modeling and Electrostatic Analogies"

+The materials support full reproducibility of the numerical results, figures, and empirical validation reported in the manuscript.

 ## Overview
 The module uses Problem-Based Learning (PBL) to teach p-n junctions to undergraduates, including non-STEM majors.
 It integrates:
 - **Electrostatic analogies** (parallel-plate capacitor).